Code-Institute-Submissions/ci_milestone_project_4_dungeons_and_depictions/README.md

 - Users can add any of the existing commission to their cart to buy as a poster.

 **Create a New Commission**
 - Users can fill out a form and request a new commission specific to them.
-This creates a new commission which they then can add to cart as normal.
+This creates a new commission which can then be added to cart as normal.

 **Purchase Posters or New Commission via Stripe**
 - Users can fill out a form and request a new commission specific to them.
-This creates a new commission which they then can add to cart as normal.
+This creates a new commission which they can then add to cart as normal.

 **View Blog**
 - Users can view blogs by the artist.

 **Comment on Blog Posts**
-- Users can add comments to specific blog posts though these require approval by admin before being visibile.
+- Users can add comments to specific blog posts though these require approval by admin before being visible.

 **Admin Status**
 - As Admin (ie: superuser), there are quite a few additional features across the site that no other user has access to such as creating or deleting users accounts and adding, editing or delete any commissions or blog posts.
 - The navbar has an additional link to the Django Admin Panel and a link to quickly add a new commission to the showcase.
-- Admins can edit aor delete commissions directly in the showcase.
+- Admins can edit or delete commissions directly in the showcase.
-- Admins approval is needed to approve any comments on blog.
+- Admins approval is needed to approve any comments on blog posts.

 ### Features Left to Implement

 **Users Being Able to Request Changes**
-- The user who commisssioned a new artwork would be able to see the progress of it and ask for minor changes to be made before completation.
+- The user who commissioned a new artwork would be able to see the progress of it and ask for minor changes to be made before completion.

 **Postal Tracking Number**
-- Users should be able to recieve a trackign number once products had been posted out to them.
+- Users should be able to receive a tracking number once products have been posted out to them.

 **Delete Account**
 - Users should be given the opportunity to delete their account entirely.
 Currently they can register and edit their data, but not remove it from the database.

 **Social Media Sign In**
-- Users should be to create an account via their social media account.
+- Users should be able to create an account via their social media account.
 Would make the sign in more streamline.

 ---
 ## Technologies Used